Top Shelf has moved to 333 N. Washington

-After 49 years Top Shelf is experiencing some very big changes.
-We aren’t going out of business, but we are moving from our home base in the Lyn Lake district for the last 25 years.
-We’ve sold the building and are changing the business model with an eye toward the future.
-The news has already been erroneously reported that we are closing the business but that’s not the case.
-Top Shelf is moving into a fantastic new showroom in the North Loop at 333 N. Washington Ave, in the Union Plaza building.
-We were invited to bring Top Shelf into what will be a shared space with Daniels Custom Clothing.
-The owner, Daniel Stensgard of Daniels Custom Clothing has been in business for 35 years.
-Less than two months ago he leased a new space in the North Loop and designed and built out one of the most beautiful custom-only showrooms to ever grace the Twin Cities.
-Two seasoned veterans are joining in the North Loop, continuing to provide the finest custom clothing experience available in the Midwest.
+After 49 years Top Shelf is experiencing some big changes.
+We’ve moved into a newly appointed custom showroom in the North Loop at 333 N. Washington Ave, in the Union Plaza building.
+We were invited into this space by Daniels Custom Clothing.
+The owner, Daniel Stensgard has been in business for 35 years.
+He recently leased this new space in the North Loop and designed and built one of the most beautiful custom-only showrooms to grace the Twin Cities.
+The two seasoned veterans and their team are sharing the space as independent businesses in the North Loop, continuing to provide the finest custom clothing experience available in the Midwest.

 What does this mean for existing customers?